 - If you select Conditional Text (group only), click None in the conditional block header to trigger the drop-down menu for Select a group, and select your desired group name.
 To change the target group, click the group name in the conditional block header to trigger the drop-down menu, and change the selection.

 Change or Remove Conditional Content

 Conditional content containers function as a toggle.
 To change the target subset of users, highlight the text, and select a different conditional content type from the Style menu.
 To remove conditional content, highlight the text, and re-select the active conditional content type.

 You can also use shift + enter to create a new line below the conditional content block.

 How Search Engines Handle Conditional Content

-Search engines (including the MindTouch search engine) can only find content that is publicly available.
-Content that you include as conditional for Community Members, Pro Members, or Group users who must log in to see it, will not be visible to search engines.
+Public search engines such as Google and Bing can only find content that is publicly available.
+Content that you include as conditional for Community Members, Pro Members, or Group membership-specific users, will not be available to these search engines.

 Examples of Conditional Content

 Use conditional content whenever you need to control who sees what information on a page:

 - Internal users need access to proprietary information on a page.